 A catchphrase that you will often find on soother packaging is "orthodontic shape".
 This means that your baby's upper and lower jaws are in the correct position when the soother is in the mouth, so that the growth and development of the jaw is not affected.
 When purchasing a soother, you should make sure that the soother has the right size for your child.

 No matter if you are looking for a baby bottle or the perfect soother for your baby, you are definitely at the right place here on kids-room.com.
 In our online store, you will also find what you are looking for when it comes to accessories.
-In our shop we have everything you need from bottle warmers, to insulated bags and drying racks the bottles to bottle brushes or soother chains – that way, you are well equipped for every occasion.
+In our shop we have everything you need from bottle warmers, to insulated bags and drying racks, to bottle brushes or soother chains – that way, you are well equipped for every occasion.
 If you are unsure about what product to buy, our experts will be happy to help you decide on the phone or via email.

 Your team at kids-room.com